Tosinkuzzy/microsoftlearn/README.md

 This project cover the following topics:

-* Understanding and ussing variables
+* Understanding and using variables
 * Using lists and dictionaries:
 * Program flow with if-statements and loops
 * How to create functions